 Many companies will often start out on the rebrand journey, with a view to managing the entire process in-house, mostly with cost in mind.

-With increasing time pressure and a growing realisation of the complexity of the rebrand programme (how do you find a quality assured supplier in Bermuda?!), some resort to buying in expertise at a later stage.
+With increasing time pressure and a growing realization of the complexity of the rebrand program (how do you find a quality assured supplier in Bermuda?!), some resort to buying in expertise at a later stage.
 This last minute panic is not the ideal scenario for a strategic and cost-effective rebrand implementation.

 With the benefit of experience, I am genuinely convinced that an early understanding that investment in some external expertise really can pay dividends in the longer term.